julbov/CO2-ZyAura-ESP32/README.md

 ## Hardware

-- An **ESP32** dev board.
-I highly recommended the esp32 c3 supermini board, its very compact, and can even fit inside the sensor.
+- An **ESP32**.
+I recommended the esp32 c3 supermini board, its very compact, and can even fit inside the sensor.
 It's what I used for this project.
 - A **ZGM053U** CO₂ meter.
 The sensor gets its own 5 V USB power.
 - Three jumper wires.